Billy Hudson

 Billy Hudson (June 16, 1938 – November 30, 2022) was an American politician who served in the Mississippi State Senate from the 45th district from 2008 until 2020.

 Education and professional career

 Hudson attended the University of Southern Mississippi; he also attended the University of Arizona and Perkinston Junior College (now Mississippi Gulf Coast Community College) in 1957.
-His professional experience included working as a rancher, and previously serving as the CEO of Hudson Salvage.
+His professional experience included working as a rancher, and he was the CEO of Hudson Salvage.

 Political career

 Hudson was the Forrest County Supervisor for eight years and then served in the Mississippi State Senate for twelve years.

 Personal life and death

 Hudson was married to Barbara Hudson and had five children.

 Hudson died on November 30, 2022, at the age of 84.